-Chromium Oxide works equally well on both balsa wood and corium leather.
+Chromium Oxide works equally well on both balsa wood, cotton canvas or on corium leather boards.
 Your strop should be lightly coated with the abrasive, using just enough to turn the surface green, before wiping off the excess with a paper towel.

 Typically, 10 passes with the Chromium Oxide is enough, and is a good starting point if you are unsure.
 Keep in mind, however, that depending on the length of your strop, and the level of treatment your razor requires, this can vary.